-Sutton Church of England Secondary School will be a new 11-19 free school, scheduled to open in 2019 or 2020.
+Sutton Church of England Secondary School will be a new 11-19 free school, potentially scheduled to open in 2021.
 This new provision will address the current and future demand from parents for more choice and diversity for a high quality education with Christian values and strong pastoral care for their children.

 It is being established by the Southwark Diocesan Board of Education and operated by the SDBE multi-academy trust.
 This provenance harnesses significant experience in 11-19 education provision – the Diocese of Southwark covers 12 local authorities across south London and part of Surrey, offering support and advice to 106 Church of England schools and academies and to FE and HE chaplaincies in the Diocese.
 In terms of our schools, 89% are judged Good or Outstanding by Ofsted compared to 81% nationally.